deathworlders/online/content/books/deathworlders/chapter-62-tooth-and-claw.md

 But this?
 This was a *strange* Listening.
 Ten of her flock had witnessed it, all had told the same story when separated, and her scribes had taken their first notes.
 Now it fell to Uku, as their Librarian, to add their account to the Chant and pass it on to the other Librarians.

 “They weren’t Punishers.
-There were seven of them, three as tall as trees and and quick as the wind, four as big as *boulders* with long tails.
+There were seven of them, three as tall as trees and quick as the wind, four as big as *boulders* with long tails.
 They appeared out of *nothing* on a whisper of breeze and attacked the three towers.”

 The youngest one, barely a child and hardly old enough to be out on the surface toiling under the Punishers’ lash, was almost *bouncing* with excitement.
 “One of the big ones *jumped* over a shock-fence!
 Just… leapt over it!”